Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 ```
 {
   id: integer // The ID of the comment which you... just got by ID
   text: string // The actual text of the comment
   author: string // The username of the comment's author
+  parent: intenger // The ID of the exhibit this comment was posted on
   reply: integer | null // The comment that this is a reply to, or `null` if none
   created: datetime // When the comment was created
 }
 ```